ketanarlulkar/Book_Summaries/The_Zurich_Axioms.md

 # The Tenth Major Axiom: On Consensus
 ## Disregard the majority opinion.
 It is probably wrong.
+* Majority pressure can not only dislodge a good hunch; it can even make us doubt ourselves when we know we’re right, since arguing with a majority is enormously hard.
+* Best defense against majority pressure is the simple awareness of its existence and coercive power.

 ### Minor Axiom XIV: Never follow speculative fads.
 Often, the best time to buy something is when nobody else wants it.
-* Majority pressure can not only dislodge a good hunch; it can even make us doubt ourselves when we know we’re right, since arguing with a majority is enormously hard.
-* Best defense against majority pressure is the simple awareness of its existence and coercive power.
 * This dosent mean blindly do what majority isn't dong, it means resist majority pressure and study situation yourself.

+# The Eleventh Major Axiom: On Stubbornness
+## If it doesn’t pay off the first time, forget it.
+* Obsession clouds one's judgment and fogs the vision.

+### Minor Axiom XV: Never try to save a bad investment by averaging down
+*